superfaceai/demo-cloudflare-shopify/README.md

 - Local integrations only.
 Cloudflare Client isn't talking to Registry to fetch integration code.
   - This is not a technical limitation, there simply isn't a registry for our new integrations yet.
 - Network errors (connection refused/aborted, dns errors, etc.) are passed to map as one error type.
-  - It is unclear at what level of granularity these errors will be handled, but they can be refined over time.
+  - It is unclear at what level of granularity these errors will be handled, but they can be refined over time.\
+- The compiled WASM core shipped with our SDK is hitting the limit of the Cloudflare workers free tier
+  - Local testing is unaffected, but when bundling with user code it might be required to use at least the default paid tier to get an increased limit.

+## Reporting bugs

+When reporting bugs it is ideal to attach logs from the SDK.
+Logging level can be configured by using the `SF_LOG` env variable passed to the client options and set to "trace" value.
+Note that this will share low level buffers and communication and as such will include sensitive data, such as inputs and access keys - avoid sharing them publicly.

+Such reports can be shared with us at our Discord <discord link here pls>.